PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_google.md

 ### Optional

 - `maybe_dnat` (Boolean) Set this to true if you intend to use DNAT on this connection.
-Defaults: false
+Default: false.Defaults: false
 - `maybe_nat` (Boolean) Set this to true if you intend to use NAT on this connection.
-Defaults: false
+Default: false.Defaults: false
 - `published_quote_line_uuid` (String) UUID of the published quote line with which this connection should be associated.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))